Alighaemmaghami/Bitcoin_Prediction_Comparison/README.md

 from traditional stock prices.
 So ‘Close’ price is chosen as the target variable.
 ![Figure 2.
 Plot of Close Price and Volume](https://raw.githubusercontent.com/Alighaemmaghami/Bitcoin_Prediction_Comparison/refs/heads/main/figures/Figure_2_Plot_of_Close_Price_and_Volume.png)
+Figure 2.
+Plot of Close Price and Volume

 A figure of the ’Close’ price and the ’Volume’ is plotted to look for any visual anomalies and as it is shown in Figure